 - a.
-Practice do not leave the area unsupervised - b.
+Practice do not leave the areaunsupervised - b.
 Games be aware of your students during the game, in stands, etc. - c.
-Bus know what is going on during the bus trip. - d.
-Locker room someone must be supervising the locker room, locks Off-site locations, you CANNOT leave until everyone is picked up.
+Bus know what is going on during the bus trip - d.
+Locker room someone must be supervising the locker room - e.
+Off-site and home locations, you CANNOT leave until everyone is picked up

-COMMUNICATION:
+5. COMMUNICATION:

 - a.
 Call me immediately if...injury, parent issue, opponent issue, etc. - b.
-Please do the following in order to streamline calls, etc.:

-From 7 a.m. -3 p.m. call office phone.
-After - my cell.
-If you need something regarding equipment, facilities, etc., put it in e-mail form, do not text.

-Verification Process - call offices to check on buses and other changes

-- c.
-Check buses for your MS players for practices and game days - d.
-On line Rating - e.
+Please do the following in order to streamline calls, etc.: - From 7 a.m. -3 p.m. call office phone.
+After my cell.
+If you need something regarding equipment, facilities, etc., put it in e-mail form, do not text. - Verification Process call offices to check on buses and other changes - c.
+Check buses for your MS players for practices and gamedays - d.
+Online Rating - e.
 Inclement Weather - f.
 PA announcements - g.
 Receiving Mail - h.
 Transportation to and from contests - i.
 Go through guidelines for student athletes so you are aware of the codes - j.
 Wrap-up procedure (7 days after last contest to have time sheets in) - k.
 Support - 1.
 Budget ordering, purchase of soft goods, etc. (inventory) - m.
 Equipment if it is not in cage, it has not come in.
-All cages should be cleaned out, put garbage in bags or boxes and leave out in the hallway. - n.
-Do not wait for the last minute for something to be done, changed, etc. - o.
+All cages should be cleaned out, put garbage in bags or boxes and leave out in the hallway - n.
+Do not wait for the last minute for something to be done, changed. etc. - o.
 Please confirm with Rosemary on any scheduling information, tournaments, etc. - p.
-If you receive a memo regarding detentions, please follow through - q.
+If you receive a memo regarding detentions, please follow through

+- q.
 DO NOT ORDER ANYTHING on your own and expect to be reimbursed.
-If you need something tell me. - r.
-DO NOT FUNDRAISE WITHOUT SPEAKING WITH ME FIRST s.
+If you need something, tell me - r.
+DO NOT FUNDRAISE WITHOUT SPEAKING WITH ME FIRST - s.
 ALL BOOSTER CLUB GRANT APPLICATIONS MUST GO THROUGH MY OFFICE.
-You do not speak to Booster Club board members first; you come to me.